johnbillion/fair-tools/README.md

 Commands:
-  did create                   Create a new FAIR DID did service add              Add a service URL to a DID did verification-key add     Add a verification key did verification-key revoke  Revoke a verification key did rotation-key add         Add a rotation key
+  did create                   Create a new FAIR DID did service add              Add a service URL to a DID did service update           Update a service URL in a DID did verification-key add     Add a verification key did verification-key revoke  Revoke a verification key did rotation-key add         Add a rotation key